daviskirk/daviskirk.github.io/_posts/2021-08-05-why-i-use-doom-emacs.md

 # Diving into Doom Emacs

-Doom emacs is written by [Henrik Lissner](https://github.com/hlissner) and it's pretty amazing what he has done.
+Doom Emacs is written by [Henrik Lissner](https://github.com/hlissner) and it's pretty amazing what he has done.
 The configuration system is very clean and let's the user go from having a nice out of the box no-configuration experience (including a walkthrough setup wizard) to integrating your own Elisp code without breaking anything.

 ```